DomAI88/XAI4EEG/README.md

 * **X.npy:** transformed EEG data used to train 1D-CNN
 * **XAI4EEG.py:** streamlit file to execute the prototype (open Anaconda Prompt and navigate to the folder where you stored the repository files, finally you can launch the streamlit interface via 'streamlit run XAI4EEG.py')

-**Please note to adjust to the code lines 79, 81, 84, 353, and 459 to your local path.**
+**Please note to adjust to the code lines 79, 81, 84, 353, and 459 to fit to your local path.**